Establishing consistent daily routines and rhythms

 Encouraging creative language use

-Prioritizing mental and physical health
+Prioritizing child mental and physical well-being

-Harmonizing individual needs within family
+Balancing individual needs within family life

 Cultivating shared hobbies